- Your name

 - Investigating health sector organizations on their own initiative

-- Making recommendations to health sector organizations following investigations Making reccomendations to the Minister of Health and Long-Term Care and Local Health Integration Networks, as appropriate.
+- Making recommendations to health sector organizations following investigations Making recommendations to the Minister of Health and Long-Term Care and Local Health Integration Networks, as appropriate.

 Protecting Your Privacy

-If you would like the Central West LHIN to look into a complaint or concern, the LHIN and its staff may need to collect personal health information (PHI) in accordance with the Local Health System Integration Act (LHSIA), 2006 and Freedom of Information and Protection of Privacy Act (FIPPA).
+If you would like Home and Community Care Support Services Central West to look into a complaint or concern, we may need to collect personal health information (PHI) in accordance with the Local Health System Integration Act (LHSIA), 2006 and Freedom of Information and Protection of Privacy Act (FIPPA).
 As required, you will be asked to provide written consent by completing and submitting an appropriate consent form (above), depending on your circumstances and needs.

-If you have any questions about the collection and use of personal information or the consent form, please contact Margo Morrison, Privacy Analyst at firstname.lastname@example.org or 905.796.0040 (x7751).
+If you have any questions about the collection and use of personal information or the consent form, please contact Margo Morrison, Privacy Analyst at email@example.com or 905-796-0040 ext.
+7751.

-If you have concerns that relate to services being provided or to be provided to someone other than yourself, please contact Tom Miller, Director Communications at email@example.com or 905.796.0040 (x2271) for further information.
+If you have concerns that relate to services being provided or to be provided to someone other than yourself, please contact Maureen Buchanan, Director Communications (Acting) at firstname.lastname@example.org or 905-855-9090 ext.
+7909 for further information.